WordPress/health-check/.github/CONTRIBUTING.md

 The project has 3 primary directories:
 - `src`, which contains general source files for the project.
 - `tests`, where unit tests are created.
+- `docs`, which houses the plugin readme, its changelog, and potentially any other documentation which may prove valuable.

 Please do not change version numbers in when providing code changes, these are bumped by the project maintainers when a new version is released, and any changes outside of this may lead to confusion.